Best laptop and tech deals in the Amazon Spring Deal Days sale 2024

 Dubbed the best Samsung smartwatch in our round-up, this state-of-the-art bit of kit currently has more than 20 per cent off.
 After testing this watch, our reviewer was impressed: “Elegantly designed, powerful, packing a wealth of health-tracking features and running on Samsung’s constantly improving Wear OS-based operating system, it’s the high watermark of the Android wearable scene and the result of years of gradual improvements.”

-Calling all gamers: this state-of-the-art monitor is packed full of game-enhancing goodness, and there’s now a 30 per cent saving on the price tag.
+Calling all gamers: this state-of-the-art monitor is packed full of game-enhancing goodness, and there’s now a saving of almost 30 per cent on the price tag.
 The UHD resolution & IPS panel with DisplayHDR 400 help to ensure better contrasts, with deeper blacks and brighter whites sure to help the worlds into which you spawn feel clearer and more real than ever before.

 Samsung Galaxy Tab A9 64GB: Was £169, now £139, Amazon.co.uk